hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/053_hints_on_practical_spirituality.md

 blood, it is of no more use.
 There is nothing occult in the air that we take in with our breath and assimilate to purify the blood; the action is merely a motion.
-This motion can be reduced to the unit movement we call Prâna; and everywhere, all movements are the various manifestations of this Prana.
+This motion can be reduced to the unit movement we call Prāna; and everywhere, all movements are the various manifestations of this Prana.
 This Prana is electricity, it is magnetism; it is thrown out by the brain as thought.
 Everything is Prana; it is moving the sun, the moon, and the stars.